In Gilbert's syndrome, slightly higher than normal levels of a substance called bilirubin build up in the blood.

 If the test results show you have high levels of bilirubin in your blood, but your liver is otherwise working normally, a confident diagnosis of Gilbert's syndrome can usually be made.

-In certain cases, a genetic test may be necessary to confirm a diagnosis of Gilbert's syndrome.
+Sometimes, a genetic test may be necessary to confirm a diagnosis of Gilbert's syndrome.

 Living with Gilbert's syndrome